martin-and-moronuki/jarclasses/posts/2020-11-23-fall-inventory.md

 What we ended up with way too much of: Parsnips and spaghetti squash.
 We either need to get less spaghetti squash next year, or make sure we cook them about once a week all Winter -- we certainly have enough spaghetti squash recipes that we like, so it won't be a hardship to eat more of it.
 We knew it was too many parsnips when we got them, it just happened by accident.

 Of Winter squashes, next year we probably want about five fewer than we got this year.

+Potatoes are holding up pretty well, but we still have a slightly unreasonable quantity.